stefanovic80/geompy/README.md

 generates its graphical representation.

+![Alt Text](pictures/circumference.png)

-According with standard Python syntax, at the end of each method, optional arguments in between the random brackets provide further accessories such as plot labelling
+According to standard Python syntax, at the end of each method, optional arguments enclosed within parentheses allow you to specify additional options, such as custom labels for plots

 `c.draw("c")`

-![Alt Text](pictures/circumference.png)

 If you find the need to work with multiple circumferences, you can simply create additional instances in the same manner: